podkoscielny/CharacterController2D/README.md

 Make sure to include `using AoOkami.CharacterController;` in your movement script.

 ### Move
-Move() function takes float value as an argument, which stands for amount it should move the character by in horizontal direction.
+**Move(float moveAmount)** function takes float value as an argument, which stands for amount it should move the character by in horizontal direction.
 Negative value moves the object to the left, while positive to the right.
 As CharacterController2D is physics based controller you should invoke this function in FixedUpdate.
 <br />